-Problem 1 2 3 4 5 Total
+Problem 1 2 3 4 5 6 Total

 Self-assessment

 Final assessment

 Note: Some of these exercises are programming exercises, but you do not need to submit them electronically.
-Everything should be turned in in one packet of paper.
+Everything should be turned in in one packet, all printed out for me to see.